We prepare the next generation of globally aware leaders and problem-solvers

 OSU Undergraduate students in the Health Management and Policy option may be eligible for the Accelerated Masters Program.
 Upon acceptance of this program, undergraduate students can apply up to 12 credits taken as an undergraduate student to the MPH degree, and will not need to apply to the MPH program.
 Learn more about the Accelerated Graduate Program in Health Management and Policy

-We offer a customized admissions pathway for INTO students through the MPH Pathway Program.
+We offer customized admissions pathways for INTO students through the MPH Pathway Program.
 This program allows students who need additional English language skills to enter the 3 term program through INTO, and upon meeting progression requirements, will automatically be admitted to the MPH program.
-Learn more about the Graduate Pathway in Public Health.
+Learn more about the MPH Pathways.